-- 1. The Compacting States hereby create and establish a joint public agency known as the "Surplus Lines Insurance Multi-State Compliance Compact Commission." - 2.
-Pursuant to Article IV, the Commission will have the power to adopt mandatory Rules which establish exclusive Home State authority regarding Non-Admitted Insurance of Multi State Risks, Allocation Formulas, Clearinghouse Transaction Data, a Clearinghouse for receipt and distribution of allocated Premium Tax and Clearinghouse Transaction Data, and uniform rulemaking procedures and Rules for the purpose of financing, administering, operating and enforcing compliance with the provisions of this Compact, its Bylaws and Rules. - 3.
-Pursuant to Article IV, the Commission will have the power to adopt mandatory Rules establishing foreign Insurer Eligibility Requirements and a concise and objective Policyholder Notice regarding the nature of a surplus lines placement. - 4.
-The Commission is a body corporate and politic, and an instrumentality of the Compacting States. - 5.
-The Commission is solely responsible for its liabilities except as otherwise specifically provided in this Compact.
+- 1. The compacting states hereby create and establish a joint public agency known as the Surplus Lines Insurance Multistate Compliance Compact Commission. - 2.
+Pursuant to Article IV of this compact, the Commission will have the power to adopt mandatory rules which establish exclusive home state authority regarding nonadmitted insurance of multistate risks, allocation formulas, Clearinghouse transaction data, a Clearinghouse for receipt and distribution of allocated premium tax and Clearinghouse transaction data and uniform rulemaking procedures and rules for the purpose of financing, administering, operating and enforcing compliance with the provisions of this compact, its bylaws and rules. - 3.
+Pursuant to Article IV of this compact, the Commission will have the power to adopt mandatory rules establishing foreign insurer eligibility requirements and a concise and objective policyholder notice regarding the nature of a surplus lines placement. - 4.
+The Commission is a body corporate and politic, and an instrumentality of the compacting states. - 5.
+The Commission is solely responsible for its liabilities, except as otherwise specifically provided in this compact. - 6.
+Venue is proper and judicial proceedings by or against the Commission shall be brought solely and exclusively in a court of competent jurisdiction where the principal office of the

-6. Venue is proper and judicial proceedings by or against the Commission shall be brought solely and exclusively in a court of competent jurisdiction where the principal office of the Commission is located.
+Commission is located.
 The Commission may waive venue and jurisdictional defenses to the extent it adopts or consents to participate in alternative dispute resolution proceedings.